eoli3n/shellcast/README.md

 # ShellCast

 A node app to stream multiple shell output realtime with args and highlighting.
-:exclamation: Shellcast defaultly perform in a subdir "shellcast" now.
+:exclamation: Shellcast defaultly perform in a "/shellcast" subdir now.

 ## Examples